MichaelHillier/surfe/README.md

 # README #

+This code was development at Natural Resources Canada (Geological Survey of Canada) by Michael Hillier, Eric de Kemp, and Ernst Schetselaar for the purposes of 3D structural geological modelling particularly in sparse data environments.

 ### What is this repository for? ###

 * This is a library for the SURFE algorithm that implements generalized interpolation using multivariate and scattered structural geologic constraints.
 It accepts 4 types of constraints: inequalities, interface, planar, and tangent points.
 It computes an interpolant/approximate for the constraints and evaluates that function at the user supplied points.
 IF you want to get a surface you will have to generate a list of points that are sampled from a grid/tetrahedral structure and once you have the results of the scalar field at the list of points you will have to put those values back into your grid/tetrahedral structure then perform a marching cube/tetrahedral algorithm.